HarrisonNoblett/CodeBucket/README.md

-# CodeBucket
+# codebucket
-I love everyone who joins
+A bucket of code